 If you’re considering suing after an accident, you should contact an experienced car accident attorney as soon as possible.
 Your attorney will need time to investigate the accident and build a strong case before they can file a lawsuit.

 When you call Grossman Attorneys at Law, we will listen to your situation and begin documenting your physical injuries, lost wages, and pain and suffering right away.

-Our attorneys have experience taking car accident cases to trial and getting results in front of a jury.
-If you’re ready to let Grossman Attorneys handle your recovery, contact us through our website or at 866-469-0974.
+Our Boca Raton injury law firm has experience taking car accident cases to trial and getting results in front of a jury.
+If you’re ready to let Grossman Attorneys handle your recovery, contact us through our website or at 855-940-4548.

 Suing Another Driver for Injuries: How Long Do You Have to Sue Someone After a Car Accident?

 Florida is a “no-fault” state for auto accident recovery.
 Every driver in Florida must have personal injury protection (PIP) insurance with a minimum of $10,000 in coverage.
 You must file a claim with your own insurance company before you can sue another driver.

 Your PIP will cover 80% of medical bills, 60% of lost wages, and a small ($5,000) death benefit.
 You cannot recover damages for pain and suffering (a non-economic loss) under PIP.
 Instead, the best option is to sue the other driver for compensation if possible.